wakeuplabs-io/cdp-collector/README.md

 - Once all members join, the fundraiser becomes "ACTIVE"

 ### 3. Making Donations
-- Donors can contribute using ETH, USDC, or other supported tokens
+- Donors can contribute using ETH, USDC, or other supported tokens as well as Fiat through the Onramp Api
-- All donations are automatically converted to USDC
+- All donations are automatically converted to USDC using the Trade Api
 - Funds are immediately distributed to all members based on their percentages
 - All transactions are recorded on-chain for transparency